-Jennifer Doleac is the Founding Director of the Justice Tech Lab, and an Assistant Professor of Public Policy and Economics at the University of Virginia's Batten School.
+Jennifer Doleac is the Founding Director of the Justice Tech Lab, and an Associate Professor of Economics at Texas A&M University.

 Her research focuses on the economics of crime and discrimination, and particularly on the impacts of technology and surveillance on public safety.